 Two weeks after the massacre on Tienanmen Square, Deng Xiaoping delivered a major address to the Communist Party faithful in which he expressed no regret for that event.
 On the contrary, he made it clearer than ever that Western-style democracy was not in the cards for China.
 “Only socialism can save China, and only socialism can develop China,” he said.

-Having now quelled the immediate threat to its authority, the Party’s focus shifted toward inculcating its preferred interpretation of the events on Tienanmen Square at every level of public discourse.
-Predictably enough, it accused foreign elements of cynically manipulating the naïve students.
-By thus turning the protests into an elaborate foreign conspiracy, the Party mustered the xenophobia which always serves authoritarian leaders so well, while the real, home-grown objections of the protesters to its rule got conveniently lost in the shuffle.
+Having now quelled the proximate threat to its rule, the Party shifted its focus toward inculcating its preferred interpretation of the events on Tienanmen Square at every level of public discourse.
+Predictably enough, it accused foreign elements of cynically manipulating the credulous students.
+By thus turning the protests into an elaborate foreign conspiracy, the Party mustered the xenophobia which always serves authoritarian leaders so well, while the real, home-grown objections of the protesters to the status quo of life in China got conveniently lost in the shuffle.
 Already that same summer an exhibition was opened at the Museum of Chinese History in Beijing, explaining how the people’s soldiers had resolutely quashed the imperialist “counter-revolution.”
-It displayed the burnt-out remnants of tanks, armored personnel carriers, and trucks as proof that it was the protestors who had really been the violent ones, while the army had acted only in forbearing self-defense.
+It displayed the burnt-out remnants of tanks, armored personnel carriers, and trucks as proof that it was the protestors who had really been the violent ones, while the army had acted only in self-defense.
 All government employees in the capital were required to visit the exhibition.
 Likewise, all university students in the country were required to undergo six weeks of political “reeducation,” followed by a six-week stint of duty in the People’s Liberation Army.
-In just one of many echoes of the end of the Hundred Flowers period, university noticeboards and newspapers were filled with the cringing confessions of the more outspoken student activists, who claimed now to have seen the error of their ways and begged for forgiveness.
+In just one of many echoes of the end of the Hundred Flowers period, university noticeboards and newspapers were filled with the confessions of the more outspoken student activists, who claimed now to have seen the error of their ways and begged for forgiveness.
 This the state deigned to grant to all but the most hardened, unrepentant traitors to their people.

 Which was exactly what Deng Xiaoping had been hoping for; after all, his deep concern about how the outside world would react to a crackdown did much to explain why it had taken him so long to send the soldiers in in the first place.
 As it happened, though, even in the immediate aftermath of the massacre the world’s response was more restrained than he might have feared.
 Although the United States did revoke China’s Most Favored Nation trade status and the World Bank and Japan suspended loan packages worth some $8 billion, these measures proved short-lived.
 Already in June of 1990, the United States agreed to restore China’s trade status in return for a political sop in the form of the release into American exile of Su Xiaokang and another prominent activist.
 The following month, the international loan packages were also reinstated.
 It seemed that there were just too many benefits to doing business in China for anyone to stand on principle for very long; as an ancient Chinese proverb said, “Money will get the devil to grind the mill.”
 By October of 1990, when Beijing hosted a very successful edition of the Asian Games that closed with the spectacle of 10,000 dancers in traditional dress tumbling in lockstep choreography, it was easy to forget that the protests and massacre had ever happened at all.